Nissan in the Community

 Our Daily Bread Ministries

-Nissan Canton Vehicle Assembly Plant generates a $254 million annual payroll.
+- Nissan Canton Vehicle Assembly Plant generates over $400 million annual payroll.

-Our more than 6,000 on site employees spend much of that with local businesses in the Metro Jackson area and throughout the state of Mississippi.
+- Our more than 6,400-member workforce spends much of that with local businesses in the Metro Jackson area and throughout the state of Mississippi.

-Nissan Canton Vehicle Assembly Plant employees are very active in our community.
-Employees spend time mentoring students in area schools, and they have also donated nearly 6,000 hours of their time to build Habitat for Humanity homes in the Jackson and Canton communities.
+- Nissan Canton Vehicle Assembly Plant employees are very active in our community.
+Employees spend time mentoring students in area schools, and they have also donated more than 7,000 hours of their time to build Habitat for Humanity homes in the Jackson and Canton communities.